Community Safety and Well-being Actions

 Former EPS Chief Dale McFee said, “we can’t police our way out of crime” and that the vast majority of calls are driven by poverty, addiction, and trauma.
 Edmonton spends the 2nd highest per person on policing in Canada.
 Tackling the root causes of crime, supporting crisis diversion and social supports can ensure police officers are available for priority calls.

-The Government of Alberta has not done their job and worsened underlying problems, especially since the 2019 election.
+The Government of Alberta has not done their job and have worsened underlying problems, especially since the 2019 election.
 They have underfunded housing, mental health, and addictions.
-They have allowed other communities, such as Leduc, to close the Leduc Homeless Hub and ship those with complex needs into Edmonton.
+They have allowed other communities, such as Leduc, to close their housing supports and send those with complex needs into Edmonton.
 They have underfunded our justice system so we face greater court backlogs.

-Edmonton, like other municipalities across Alberta and Canada are incredibly limited in their tools to improve public safety.
+Edmonton, like other municipalities across Alberta and Canada, is incredibly limited in our tools to improve public safety.
 Our most powerful role can be as advocates for our communities to those in charge of the justice system: the provincial and federal governments.

 Edmonton Centre-MLA David Shepherd created a very useful toolkit of seven actions that must be taken by the Government of Alberta to make a tangible difference in our communities today: